-It's still here, and for the purposes of clarity, let's give this user experience a name: Salesforce Classic.
+It's still here, and for the purposes of clarity, we're calling it Salesforce Classic.

-Chapter 1 What Your Sales Reps Need
+Chapter 1 What Your Sales and Service Teams Need

-Salesforce Classic refers to the Salesforce user experience immediately predating Lightning Experience.
-It's the one with the Force.com App Menu and the user name, Setup, and Help links in the top right.
-If you haven't customized your logo, you also see the seasonal Salesforce logo in the upper left corner when you're looking at Salesforce Classic.
+When we say Salesforce Classic, we're talking about the venerable Salesforce interface that immediately predates Lightning Experience.
+It's the one with the App Menu and the user name, Setup, and Help links in the top right corner of the header.
+If you haven't customized your logo, you also see the seasonal Salesforce logo in the upper left corner.

-So that's Salesforce Classic, and again, it's still here.
-It has to still be here, because not all features are available in Lightning Experience yet, and besides, you might not be ready to move off Salesforce Classic just now.
-Depending on your company culture, change can take time, and we get that, too.
-We'll talk more about change management and migration in another module, since that's an important topic all on its own.
+We understand that you might not be ready to move off Salesforce Classic just yet.
+Depending on your company culture and size, change can take time.
+To help you manage the transition, we've made it easy for you to fire up Lightning Experience and keep Salesforce Classic around too.
+So you can ease your users over to the new way of doing things.
+We'll talk more about developing a phased rollout plan and change management in another module, since that's an important topic all on its own.

-Back to Salesforce Classic and Lightning Experience.
-The first thing you need to know is how to tell when you're in one or the other.
+But now that you may be dealing with two Salesforce interfaces, you need to know how to tell when you're in one or the other.